chocolate vine

 Some people are not familiar with the landscaping industry being a science, art, and business.
 Every plant placed in one’s landscape design has its purpose that is carefully thought out and planned.
 Proper plant selection is one of the crucial steps in making the landscape work even in the long run.

 The Chocolate Vine or Akebia quinata is one of the plants that can serve both its landscape use and adds to the appearance of the place.
-The plant gives off texture and color for the design with its five-leaved crawling structure with flowers that shows a beautiful violet pigment with a sweet aroma.
+The plant gives off texture and color for the design with its five-leaved crawling structure with purple flowers and a sweet aroma.

 However, when not wanted, it can be a serious weed problem as it grows vastly to the point that chemical control will be needed.